« valentine ATCs | Main | scarlet »

 2" x 5" decorative paper (this is optional, I used a pink swirl)

-1 ¾" paper for the inside pages of your book (my stapler could handle about 15)
+several sheets of 2" x 1 ¾" paper for the inside pages of your book (my stapler could handle about 15)

 ruler